kontent-ai-bot/backup-manager-js/README.md

 `kbm --action=clean --apiKey=xxx --projectId=xxx`

+To get some help you can use:

+`kbm --help`

 ### Use with config file

 Create a `json` configuration file in the folder where you are attempting to run script. (e.g. `backup-config.json`)